 - Motivational enhancement therapy (MET): helps individuals recognize their high-risk behavior and how it creates problems in their life, explore and overcome their ambivalence and resistance to change, and identify strengths that can help them enact that change.[4]

-- Rational emotive behavior therapy (REBT): helps people identify and dispute erroneous beliefs and negative thought patterns in order to change their behavior.[5]
+- Rational emotive behavior therapy (REBT): helps people identify and dispute erroneous beliefs and negative thought patterns to change their behavior.[5]

 What addictions does SMART Recovery help with?